johnnyvalles/unix-shell/implementing-a-basic-unix-shell.md

 ```

 ## Evaluate User Input
+Once the data available in `stdin` has been read into the buffer, it must be evaluated by parsing and tokenization.
+For simplicity, we assume the line is delimited by spaces.
+Parsing the command allows the shell to determine whether the line pertains to a built-in command (e.g. pwd) or a program name.
+Otherwise, an error message is printed to `stderr` informing the user that the command was invalid.
+Our shell has two built-in commands: `exit` and `help`.
+The former terminates the shell process and the latter prints out helpful information for using our shell.

 ## Create a New Child Process
 ## Execute Command in the New Child Process
 ## Reaping Child Processes and Avoiding Zombies